 A clear set of objectives from the most senior direction setters in the business must be produced.
-The Vision it might be called.
+The Vision might be called.
 From here all Objectives, Goals Strategies and Measures can be set.
-Crucially they must all support the vision at every level of the organisation in enabling the fulfillment of the customers requirements – i.e.add value.
+Crucially they must all support the vision at every level of the organisation in enabling the fulfilment of the customers’ requirements – i.e.add value.

 They must empower and enable the people who add value to our products and services to do what they need to do with as little waste as possible.
 Management and Supervision must become ‘help and support’, not finger wagers and shouters.
 Issues that arise for the value adders in the business must be overcome to their satisfaction, not mended with a sticking plaster.